ashtonmeuser/bookmarklet-platform/README.md

 ### Usage

-The Bookmarklet Bazaar can be used to create and share simple pieces of executable JavaScript, like [an emoji generator](http://bookmarklet-platform.herokuapp.com/ashtonmeuser/JKgvxK) or [a word counter](http://bookmarklet-platform.herokuapp.com/ashtonmeuser/vJEOBJ).
+This site can be used to create and share simple pieces of executable JavaScript, like [an emoji generator](http://bookmarklet-platform.herokuapp.com/ashtonmeuser/JKgvxK) or [a word counter](http://bookmarklet-platform.herokuapp.com/ashtonmeuser/vJEOBJ).

 To generate your own custom bookmarklet, write some JavaScript on [CodePen](http://codepen.io/pen), copy the pen's url, paste it in the input field, and hit generate.